 Executive summary.
 In March 2010, Cellectar completed a Phase 1a dosimetry trial of HOT in humans (the "Phase 1a Trial"), demonstrating initial safety and establishing dosing parameters for a Phase 1b dose-escalation trial.
 Following the completion of the Phase 1a Trial and as a result of limited funding, Cellectar suspended research and manufacturing activities, terminated certain non-key personnel and implemented salary reductions in an effort to contain costs while Cellectar concentrated on its fund raising efforts.
-The decreases in research and development costs for the six months ended June 30, 2011 compared to the six months ended June 30, 2010 are primarily attributable to the cost reduction efforts implemented in mid-2010.
+The fluctuations in research and development costs for the three and nine months ended September 30, 2011 compared to the three and nine months ended September 30, 2010 are primarily attributable to the cost reduction efforts implemented in mid-2010 offset in some cases by the increases associated with the recommencement of research activities following the Acquisition.
 Following the Acquisition, we are resuming development activities in preparation for planned clinical trials in HOT and LIGHT scheduled to begin in the fourth quarter of 2011.